-We can meet you with the motorhome or campervan at Auckland, Hamilton or Tauranga airports; the delivery and collection fee is $100 each way.
+We can meet you with the motorhome or campervan at Auckland, Hamilton or Tauranga airports; the current delivery and collection fee is $100 each way (subject to change depending on fuel prices).
 We can also provide a shuttle to/from our depot if you wish to begin/end your rental in Whitianga.

 Is there a minimum age to rent?